enonic/old-xp-doc/doc/admintools/contentstudio/inputs-html.rst

 .. tip:: Although HTML Area comes with default toolbar, it can be customized to exclude specific (or all) tools and/or include other tools that are supported.
    Read about this in description of :ref:`htmlarea_type` input config.

+.. tip:: Read about keyboard shortcuts supported in the HTML Area in our :ref:`Keyboard shortcuts<htmlarea_shortcuts>` section.